-The main space has been used for dance and theatre rehearsals and performances as well as community events.
-The former Café area is the ‘Hub’ where artists and the local community can showcase work and share ideas.
-Jacobs Wells Community Hub has been heavily involved in securing the future of the building and have organised various community activities in the old Baths.
+Jacobs Wells Community Hub was heavily involved in securing the future of the building.
 “We want to see the building flourish as a multi-use building that encompasses a wide variety of arts, culture and leisure activities; ideally with community and dance at it’s core.’’
 Heather Watts, Jacobs Wells Community Hub.

 In partnership with Jacobs Wells Community Hub and Vivid Regeneration Artspace ran a number of community consultation days with the following themes: Community, Dance & Arts, History & Heritage, Family Fun.
 The deadline for all expressions of interest in the Community Asset Transfer process was 5pm on Monday 3 July 2017.
 The council shortlisted two bidders, Spike Island – A Bristol turner prize producing creative hub for contemporary art and design and Fusion Lifestyle a sports and leisure management organisation with a track record of restoring historic buildings.
 On 4 December Bristol City Council announced Fusion Lifestyle as the preferred bidder.

 Many thanks to our funders supporting activity and consultations at the Baths including Quartet Community Foundations, Architectural Heritage Fund and Bristol City Council.